Fit Note Guidance for Employers

-As an employer or line manager, the fit note can provide you with invaluable insight into the short or long-term health condition of an individual employee, from the nature of their illness to how long they are likely to be on sick leave.
+As an employer or line manager, a fit note can provide you with important information about the short or long-term health condition of an individual employee, from the nature of their illness to how long they are likely to be on sick leave.
 It can even set out ways in which you can support their return to work.

 In this guide for employers, we explain the rules on fit notes at work, including how you can use the fit note to support effective absence management practices.